SU(3) fermions in a three-band Graphene-like model: Introduction

 A very familiar example of a Berry phase effect in two dimensions (2$d$) is that of Graphene. \cite{Vafek_Vishwanath2014} The Dirac cone spectra associated with mono-layer Graphene has a non-trivial geometric phase structure for each cone.
 Specifically, there is a Berry phase of $e^{i \pi}$ when one circuits around the cone.
 In presence of magnetic field and consequent Landau level formation, this structure can manifest sometimes as new Hall conductance plateaus. \cite{Zhang_etal2006} Multi-layer Graphene \cite{Novoselov_etal2006} is another example that hosts other multiples of $\pi$ Berry phases around its Dirac-like degeneracies.

 For the above examples, there is an argument going back to Berry's original article \cite{Berry1984} that shows why we get multiples of $\pi$ (rather half-integral multiples of $2\pi$).
-When one considers the most general Hamiltonian that can characterize any two-fold degeneracy as happens in Dirac-like degeneracies, one obtains a $SU(2)$ matrix $H= \sum_{i \in \{1,2,3\}} \lambda_i \hat{\sigma_i}$. \cite{SU2_simple_example} The geometric phase in this case is half the solid angle subtended by the circuit in the parameter space at the degeneracy point.
+When one considers the most general Hamiltonian that can characterize any two-fold degeneracy as happens in Dirac-like degeneracies, one obtains a $SU(2)$ matrix $H= \sum_{i \in \{1,2,3\}} \lambda_i \hat{\sigma_i}$. \cite{SU2_simple_example} The geometric phase in this case, is half the solid angle subtended by the circuit in the parameter space at the degeneracy point.
 Since in the preceding we have in general three parameters, for a non-fine-tuned degeneracy as a function of $2d$ crystal momentum in a $2d$ Bloch Hamiltonian, we need symmetries to reduce down to two parameters.\cite{graphene_symmetries} \SPhide{ADD footnote e.g. Graphene symmetries ...
-AD: ``e.g. in Graphene, space inversion and time reversal get rid of one of the parameters, REF to Vafek-Vishwanath"} Once so restricted to two parameters, we can only get multiples of $\pi$.
+AD: ``e.g. in Graphene, space inversion, and time reversal get rid of one of the parameters, REF to Vafek-Vishwanath"} Once so restricted to two parameters, we can only get multiples of $\pi$.
 This is the usual Dirac-like geometric phase structure in two dimensions.

 The above argument motivates the starting point of this paper.
 Can there be two-dimensional non-interacting electronic band structures that host non-Dirac geometric phase structures?
 Since we have just argued that this possibility is absent for two-fold degeneracies, we have to look beyond them.
 The simplest generalization can then be a three-fold degeneracy.
 Thus we start by writing down a natural three-band generalization of the Dirac cone continuum Hamiltonian (Eq. \ref{eq:3bandcontham}).
 We find that this particular generalization indeed hosts a more intricate geometric phase structure than the two-fold Dirac cone wavefunctions.
 Even at the level of the spectrum, there are two-fold line-degeneracies that emanate from the three-fold degenerate point in the parameter space.
-Because of these line-degeneracies, computing Berry phase around the three-fold degeneracy is formally tricky. \cite{line_degeneracy_berry_phase}
+Because of these line-degeneracies, and thereby a lack of adiabaticity in the usual sense \cite{Berry1984}, computing Berry phase around the three-fold degeneracy is formally problematic. \cite{line_degeneracy_berry_phase}